Royal Canadian Air Farce: Theatre revue and radio years

 Most of their later shows were based in Toronto and recorded in CBC's Cabbagetown Studios.
 As the troupe became more popular, they frequently travelled throughout the country to record their weekly radio broadcasts, which featured a mixture of political and cultural satire strongly influenced by the style of Wayne and Shuster.
 The touring show also often included one or more sketches satirizing local culture or politics, which were not aired on the national radio broadcast.

-Bronstein ceased performing with the troupe in 1974 to pursue a full-time journalism career, but continued to write for the Air Farce until the late 1970s.
+Bronstein ceased performing with the troupe in 1974 to pursue a full-time journalism career; he continued to write for the Air Farce until the late 1970s.
 Ferguson, who had been a writer on the show's first season, swapped places with Bronstein, becoming a writer-performer.
 In 1977, non-performing writers Gord Holtam and Rick Olsen joined the crew.
 In the late 1970s during a trip to Los Angeles, Abbott and Ferguson were offered jobs writing for the new television sitcom Taxi, but opted to remain with Air Farce instead.

 Recurring characters included addle-brained hockey player Big Bobby Clobber (Broadfoot), Sgt.
 Renfrew of the Royal Canadian Mounted Police (Broadfoot), and socialite Amy De La Pompa (Morgan), along with political figures such as Brian Mulroney, Joe Clark, and Pierre Trudeau.
 Additional characters included Prof. Hieronymus Wombat of the National Research Council and funeral director Hector Baggley.

 Another recurring character, making vacant-minded political comments, was the Honourable David J. Broadfoot, Member of Parliament for Kicking Horse Pass and leader of the New Apathetic Party.
 Broadfoot had been performing as this character for years, and had appeared on Canadian and American television as "The Honourable Member" as early as the 1950s, long before his tenure with Air Farce.